Callebaut: Chocolaterie Callebaut

-Octave Callebaut's chocolate recipes (of which the 811 and 823 recipes are still produced today) quickly found liking by numerous chocolatiers, bakers and pastry chefs.
+Octave Callebaut's chocolate recipes found liking by numerous chocolatiers, bakers and pastry chefs.
 As a result, Chocolaterie Callebaut PLC was established in 1930.
 A clear focus towards the professional market took shape and the company from then on dedicated its activities to supplying and servicing chocolatiers, confectioners and bakeries.

 Focus on couverture chocolate

 After Octave Callebaut's death, his daughter Marie and his nephew Charles Callebaut took over the company in 1945.
 After World War II, the production of coverture chocolate became the company's core business, complemented by a limited range of bars and tablets.
-Callebaut now offered chocolate for artisan chocolatiers around the world and the company's W2 reference was created.
+Callebaut began offering chocolate for artisan chocolatiers around the world.

-By 1965 Callebaut coverture chocolates had entered new markets across Europe and overseas, starting Callebaut's global exploration and growth.
+By 1965 Callebaut coverture chocolates had entered new markets across Europe and overseas, starting Callebaut's global expansion.

-By 1988, Callets are in production; these small drop-shaped chocolate pieces were designed to optimize the workability of chocolate.
-Dosing, melting and tempering work better with smaller drops than the original 5 kg (11 lb) blocks of chocolate.
+By 1988, the company was producing callets, small drop-shaped chocolate pieces designed to optimize the workability of chocolate.
+Dosing, melting and tempering work better with smaller drops than with the original 5 kg (11 lb) blocks of chocolate.

 In the same year Callebaut established the Callebaut College in Belgium.
-It is a teaching and training center for artisans and professionals who want to improve their working skills in chocolate and learn about new trends, techniques and recipes.
-It was the first of the current 13 Callebaut Chocolate Academies, located all over the world.
+The college is a teaching and training center for artisans and professionals who want to improve their working skills in chocolate and learn about new trends, techniques and recipes.
+It was the first of the thirteen Callebaut Chocolate Academies located all over the world.

 Sustainable growth

 In 1996, Callebaut merged with French chocolate maker Cacao Barry to form the Barry Callebaut group.
 However, both chocolate brands still remain separate under the Barry Callebaut umbrella, with Callebaut as its premium couverture chocolate brand for Belgian Chocolate.

-In 2002, Callebaut called the Callebaut Ambassador Club into existence to support the development of new products, packaging, recipes and professional training events.
-Today, the club counts 55 members worldwide, all of which are renowned chefs, pastry chefs and confectioners with an international reputation.
+In 2002, Callebaut created the Callebaut Ambassador Club to support the development of new products, packaging, recipes and professional training events.
+The club has 55 members worldwide consisting of renowned chefs, pastry chefs and confectioners.
 In the same year, Callebaut, together with chocolate brands Carma and Cacao Barry, organized the World Chocolate Masters for the first time.
-The World Chocolate Masters were (and still are) the only international competition in the world solely dedicated to the art of chocolate.
-As a result of its tremendous success, the competition instantly grew into a biennial event.
+The World Chocolate Masters are the only international competition in the world solely dedicated to the art of chocolate.
+The competition is held every two years.

+In 2005, Barry Callebaut was noted as "the world's biggest chocolatier".

 In May 2012, Callebaut was Belgium's first chocolate brand to start the use sustainably grown cocoa for all of the Belgian Chocolate recipes.
-The launch of Callebaut's Growing Great Chocolate program was aimed at making cocoa cultivation a sustainable source of income for West African farmers and have a positive impact on farmer livelihoods.
+Callebaut launched the Growing Great Chocolate program to help make cocoa cultivation a sustainable source of income for West African farmers and to make a positive impact on their living conditions.
 Though repeated claims have been made by Callebaut, and in particular its subsidiary Cacao Barry, to eliminate the use of child labor in its supply chain, their self-imposed deadline for accomplishing this has been repeatedly pushed back since the early 2000s and is now being slated for 2025.